Saïd Bouziri: Biography

 In 1972, as part of the Marcellin-Fontanet circular, an expulsion order targeted him, as well as his wife, because of his activities.
 He then started a hunger strike to assert his rights which had a great impact.
 He was supported by various personalities including Jean-Paul Sartre, Claude Mauriac and Michel Foucault.
 A demonstration of support brought together more than 2,000 people and ended up winning the case.

-Anchored in the Goutte-d'Or district, he founded a socio-cultural center on Stephenson Street and Radio Soleil Goutte-d'Or in 1981.
+Anchored in the Goutte-d'Or district, he founded a socio-cultural center on Stephenson Street and the activist radio station Radio Soleil Goutte d'Or in 1981.
 He participated in several movements for the defense of undocumented migrants.